google/go-github/CONTRIBUTING.md

 (These notes are mostly only for people merging in pull requests.)

+**Verify CLAs.** CLAs must be on file for the pull request submitter and commit author(s).
+Google's CLA verification system should handle this automatically and will set commit statuses as appropriate.
+If there's ever any question about a pull request, ask [willnorris](https://github.com/willnorris).

-**First and foremost, try to maintain a clean, linear git history.**  With very few exceptions, running `git log` should not show a bunch of branching and merging.
+**Always try to maintain a clean, linear git history.** With very few exceptions, running `git log` should not show a bunch of branching and merging.

 Never use the GitHub "merge" button, since it always creates a merge commit.
 Instead, check out the pull request locally ([these git aliases